junguler/_image-manipulation/Tiler/README.md

 ![ladyLiberty-tiled](https://user-images.githubusercontent.com/59083599/137900389-43db6d93-986d-468e-a13a-2cbe5b4a20cf.jpg)

 ## using multiple tile types
-this is very easy, just copy everything you like into a folder, lets do this image with plus and times shapes, make a new folder called combo for example, copy evertyhing from the tiles/plus/gen_plus/ and tiles/times/gen_times/ into our combo folder
+this is very easy, just copy everything you like into a folder, lets do this image with plus and times shapes, make a new folder called combo for example, copy everything from the tiles/plus/gen_plus/ and tiles/times/gen_times/ into our combo folder
 ```
 python3 tiler.py rhino.jpg tiles/combo/
 ```